metaplex-foundation/developer-hub/src/pages/bubblegum/mint-cnfts.md

 {% /dialect %}
 {% /dialect-switcher %}

+### Get leaf ID and asset ID from mint transaction

 You can retrieve the leaf and determine the asset ID from the `mintV1` transaction using the `parseLeafFromMintV1Transaction` helper.

 {% dialect-switcher title="Get leaf ID and asset ID from mint transaction" %}